petkaantonov/bluebird/docs/docs/features.md

 ###Error pattern matching

 Perhaps the greatest thing about promises is that it unifies all error handling into one mechanism where errors propagate automatically and have to be explicitly ignored.
-However

 ###Warnings